ppgcourseUB/ppgcourse2024_week1/BayesianTimetreInference-SandraAlvarezCarretero/02_MCMC_diagnostics/README.md

 ./run_post_for_tree.sh cytb_calib_MCMCtree.tree mcmctree
 ```

-Once you have your final timetrees estimated under the two different relaxed-clock models (yay!), we can run our [in-house R script](01_timetree_inference/scripts/Check_priors_VS_posteriors.R) to compare various distributions: marginal densities, calibration densities, and posterior time densities!
+Once you have your final timetrees estimated under the two different relaxed-clock models (yay!), we can run our in-house R script ([`Check_priors_VS_posteriors.R`](scripts/Check_priors_VS_posteriors.R) for RStudio or [`Check_priors_VS_posteriors_terminal.R`](scripts/Check_priors_VS_posteriors_terminal.R) when using a Terminal) to compare various distributions: marginal densities, calibration densities, and posterior time densities!
 These plots can help assess how informative the data are and check whether there are serious differences between the marginal densities and the posterior time densities.

 Lastly, you can extract the final data that we used to write our manuscript as it follows: